PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/sizing-gui-components/+page.md

 ## Sizing children
-It's not only `Space` children that can grab some shares of the remaining available space; any child component used in `Rows` and `Columns` can grab some of the remaining available space.
-But it's only the `Space` children that grabs it by default, and by default they grab equally much of it.
-But all this can be changed with the configuration method `.size()` on the children.
+It's not only `Space` children that can grab some of the remaining available space; any child in `Rows` and `Columns` can grab some of the remaining available space.
+But it's only the `Space` children that grabs it by default, and by default they all grab equally much of it.
+But all this can be changed with the configuration method `.grow()` on the children.
 Let's go through how this works in detail.

 First, let us ignore the `Space` children, and instead focus on all other children, such as `Text` and `Button` components.

 By default, all children in `Rows` will be just tall enough to surround their content.
-If you want them to also grab some of the remaining available space, you can call the method `.size()` on the child, and pass it a number indicating how many shares of the remaining available space it should also occupy.
+If you want them to grow tallwr by grabbing some of the remaining available space, you can call the method `.grow()` on the child, and pass it a number indicating how tall the child should be in relation to other children that have also called `.grow()`.

 ::: tip Examples

 A few examples.

-::bagawork-project[show&editor&app&code=FirstPage-SecondPage-ThirdPage-FourthPage&url=http://localhost:8080/editor/#eNqtlU1v2zAMhv8KoZMNeEY+nC71bRvQYocNw5LDhqVAFFuJtTmSIclLuyD/vZQcuXGRekWRS2xS5EuaD0LtCa0qku5JJnNGUpKVVGv48vChqoDdGyZyDfi+X4iFyRSjhs0MVeYb3bAgdN6FUczUSsANV9odWO9hIQ7kEJG1LHOmNEl/7QnPSTqMiKBbW8npkIjI9Voz84Ok76ZTb/1E62p8uItIhXqd7Ebwc2N0mm7rt41b46Tz25o/7/m73Ok4K3iZKyaC5mhh5igQG/wJlq3oMow6xyua/dkoWYv8kyylCpaK5cvwmPVVCgZyDaZg4NWhYAotWpYQa/4PxxeBlmDtNoRixO9aGzDWzYSsNwUYCbpWrpQV5AoyKfADTXzS08faGCmO5W+lS2IYl0Plmo/tI5g5l/0cnxm2sCJyT9LR6CoiDyRNpuND1Mx83DfzJ8FLDv1J9fnU3eCGYf/05wXXYF9xUNsKUQgDOyqMhiHows74iEaxLeWCiw3Qv5TTclUy0BXNWAwzLjKGQahkxTBYivKhIYUm9YpablkjqiPg6OUIbsOM44pl0BUMQdbGGsfyOuwHh1VVl9vcenqwJdNrh200GXlsSR+2Vu+S1FrR89AGg7djGwyOk7sYudeBw7oeXdvCf+CtZa1M0aF341w9+N5fe3xTj2/Su+lawYuuulb1LMDkzfiS18Ob43EzVFixUu5e/t9iPm8EStoKuI3q0J/04MEmNn1y7OXM7vS7pUPTrv8uTH8hvMByOJj6FTrxF9icbasSqdiL7O7wCOz7n2c=]
+::bagawork-project[show&editor&app&code=FirstPage-SecondPage-ThirdPage-FourthPage&url=http://localhost:8080/editor/#eNrNlcGO2jAQhl9l5FMiRQgC20Ju3Uq76qFVVTi0KithkoG4NXZkO2URyrvXdkgguzS9cNgLeMae35P/UyZHQouCJEeSygxJQlJOtYbPhw9FAfhsUGQa7Pq4FEuTKqQG54Yq85VuMQh9dmkUmlIJeGBK+w2XrZaiIlVENpJnqDRJfh4Jy0gyioigO3eT1yERkZuNRvOdJLNm/YMk41H1FJHCinVKa7VPddDpuL287doFF20/luxlw9/kXg/SnPFMoQjqraVZWIGBsT/BqhVdhVFne03T31slS5F9lFyqYKUwW4Wnqi9SIMgNmByhUYcclY0o5zCwhfsgjEBLcHF7hNoTv0ptwLg0ClluczASdKn8VU6QKUilsA9oBhc93ZfGSHG6/lH6IrTnMih88wP3F8x9yj1OUxm2pCLyTJI4nkbkQJLJu3EV1Z6P+zw/C97S9LPqS9e9caOw3/1FzjS4pTVqV1gUwkBOtfceM2g0YM5EitZSe9oVWFZS8ENNw4b0dZVFxgzsmYWzRePZnSgr3FEmmNgC/UMZp2uOoAua4n8g2dtVl9HCZXoQTaYzjyi+ixtEkz5Erd4tCbWi1wENh7dA5FTeBKSNLJXJO5QefKoH0/tZg2naYLrrnV6t4E3HV6t6FVR8A0zxBSSEtXcP1sjl/spLF9Ukz2oe09rW7plVsOf95KP6ldgVRM2L3EHl5nWXVDPB/wFqNJxNTjNv1nxxFrgruLXcfXmeqr8SaYMT]

 :::

-The special thing with the `Space` component is that it has the size `1` by default (it has been made like this because that's often how one wants to use it), while all other components has the size `0` by default (which means they will be just big enough to surround their content).
+The special thing with the `Space` component is that it has the grow set to `1` by default (it has been made like this because that's often how one wants to use it), while all other components has the grow set to `0` by default (which means they will be just big enough to surround their content).

 So when you use the `Space` component like this: